We review the Cutefish OS Linux Distribution that features the stunning Cutefish Desktop.

 Performance-wise, it is decent.
 It uses the SDDM display manager and KWin window manager.
 I have it installed in virt-manager and ran it for 10+ hours.
 It is clocking around ~950 MB of RAM, and the CPU is hovering 1% to 2% at idle state.
 However, it may increase based on your workload.

 Responsiveness – I felt a minor lag while opening up the application list, minimising, and maximising.
 Maybe nothing, but worth noting.

-Many things are missing in this desktop if you compare this to the well-developed and matured desktops today.
+If you compare this to the well-developed and matured desktops, many things are missing in this desktop.
 We take many of them as granted in KDE or GNOME are not available yet.

-Here are some of the features of this desktop or distribution which I think are still required before the first stable release.
+Here are some of this desktop’s features or distribution that I think are still required before the first stable release.

 - Workspaces, or multiple desktops

 - Well integration with QT or GTK Themes

 - Tabs in File Manager

 - Native File Compression in File Manager

 - A Calendar App with System tray implementation